Code-Institute-Submissions/MS1-Catsitting/README.md

 #### Fonts

-The website uses Open Sans as primary font, whilst the headings and subheadings uses the secondary font Poppin, which pairs nicely with Open Sans.
+The website uses Open Sans as primary font, whilst the headings and subheadings uses the secondary font Poppins, which pairs nicely with Open Sans.
 Both fonts were sourced from Google fonts and were selected for their round edges, which add softness to the website.

 #### Icons

-Icons from the Font Awesome library are used across the website to illustrate and hihglight some text and headings.
+Icons are from the Font Awesome library and used mostly to bring attention to contact details and social media accounts.
+Icons will also be used to reinforce the services offered.

 #### Styling
 *Explain if you applied a particular style of styling for particular reason - ex using rounded corners because it's more child friendly*